huggingface/blog/leaderboard-livecodebench.md

 ## How to contribute
 Finally, we are looking for collaborators and suggestions for LiveCodeBench.
-The [dataset](https://huggingface.co/livecodebench) and [code](https://github.com/LiveCodeBench/LiveCodeBench) are available on online and please reach out by submitting an issue or [mail](mailto:naman_jain@berkeley.edu).
+The [dataset](https://huggingface.co/livecodebench) and [code](https://github.com/LiveCodeBench/LiveCodeBench) are available online, so please reach out by submitting an issue or [mail](mailto:naman_jain@berkeley.edu).